IBM-Bluemix-Docs/mobilepush/push_webhook.md

 Webhooks are user-defined callbacks that are triggered by an event, such as registering a device or subscribing to tags.
 On the {{site.data.keyword.mobilepushshort}} service, you can register for the following webhook events:

-- **onDeviceRegister**: A webhook event is triggered for devices that are registered for push.
+- **onDeviceRegister** - A webhook event is triggered for devices that are registered for push.
-- **onDeviceUpdate**: A webhook event is triggered when information on a registered device is updated.
+- **onDeviceUpdate** - A webhook event is triggered when information on a registered device is updated.
-- **onDeviceUnregister**: A webhook event is triggered when a device is unregistered.
+- **onDeviceUnregister** - A webhook event is triggered when a device is unregistered.
-- **onSubscribe**: A webhook event is triggered on a user subscribing to a tag.
+- **onSubscribe** - A webhook event is triggered on a user subscribing to a tag.
-- **onUnsubscribe**: A webhook event is triggered for a user unsubscribing to a tag.
+- **onUnsubscribe** - A webhook event is triggered for a user unsubscribing to a tag.
-- **onNotificationStatusChange**: A webhook event is triggered for every notification and denotes the status as SENT, FAILED, OPEN, or SEEN.
+- **onNotificationStatusChange** - A webhook event is triggered for every notification and denotes the status as SENT, FAILED, OPEN, or SEEN.

 Notification dispatches are done in batches.
 A message dispatch can have multiple webhook events that might include both failures and success.
 The webhook events would have the same messageID as that of the dispatched message.